Table of Contents

 • Detailed test cases that map to the requirements in the MASVS

-Mobile App Security Requirements and Verification
+OWASP MASVS (Mobile App Security Requirements and Verification)

 The OWASP Mobile Application Security Verification Standard (MASVS) is, as the name implies, a standard for mobile app security.
 It can be used by mobile software architects and developers seeking to develop secure mobile apps and security testers to ensure verification of test results.

-Mobile App Security Checklist
+Mobile App Security Checklist based on OWASP MSTG & MASVS

 M1: Improper Platform Usage

 Android intents, better known as Intent and Intent filters, are responsible for communication between different components such as apps, services, etc. A direct threat linked with Android intents is data leakage.
-Data leakage is a situation where data is disclosed due to errors, misconfigurations, or other flaws but not related to a data breach situation (unauthorised access of sensitive data).
+Data leakage is a situation where data is disclosed due to errors, misconfigurations, or other flaws, but not related to a data breach situation (unauthorised access of sensitive data).

 By identifying code flaws, the attacker can access the application and inject malicious commands to steal data and compromise other application features.
 Likewise, incorrect storage of iOS keychains, such as session keys stored in the local app or publicly marked Android Intent, can expose confidential user data or permit unauthorised access.